Strawberry Yogurt Sorbet Is a Healthy and Sweet Summer Treat

 Who doesn't love a sweet, refreshing, frozen treat during the summertime?
 Make it a little more healthy with sweet fresh strawberries and tangy Greek yogurt.
 You don't even need an ice cream maker to make this dessert.

 It's fantastic scooped into a cone or frozen into ice pop molds—whatever tickles your fancy this summer.
 My kids and I made this sorbet with fresh strawberries that we picked up at the farmers market.

-Our recipe calls for strawberries, but you can use whatever fresh berries you happen to have.
-Frozen berries work perfectly well, too, so you can make this at an time of year.
+While our recipe calls for strawberries, you can use whatever fresh berries you happen to have.
+Frozen berries work perfectly well, too, so you can make this at any time of year.
 You can also feel free to substitute low-fat yogurt, but do try to use extra thick Greek yogurt; it makes a difference.

 - 1 pound fresh strawberries